 The 475-km (295-mi.)
 Points East Coastal Drive is dotted with lighthouses and lined with 50-odd beaches.
 There are timely attractions, too—among them Orwell Corner Historic Village and Roma

 Kids of all ages love making sandcastles, and Maurice Bernard is the expert in residence at PEI National Park.
 Ask staff when he’s expected to be around or sign up for Experience PEI’s “Sensational Sandcastles” program to get a lesson from the master.
 If you just want to admire the creations, drop by in mid-July for the park’s annual Great Island Sandcastle competition (www.parkscanada.gc.ca/pei; www.experiencepei.ca/sensational-sandcastles).

 ARDGOWAN NATIONAL HISTORIC SITE, CHARLOTTETOWN

-century and was the home of William Henry Pope, one of the Fathers of Confederation.
-It is an example of a picturesque, large rural cottage from the Victorian era and was the scene of lavish entertaining during the historic Charlottetown Conference.
-The staff is eager to tell stories about this site and its inhabitants.
-The house and grounds have been restored to the period.
-Pope was an avid gardener and the property reflects his passion.
-Visitors are encouraged to stroll around the grounds and have a picnic.
-Parks Canada administrative offices for all the holdings on P.E.I. are located inside (www.parkscanada.gc.ca/ardgowan).
+Ardgowan, a gracious 19th century Gothic revival residence not far from downtown Charlottetown, was the home of William Henry Pope, one of the Fathers of Confederation.
+It’s an example of a large rural “cottage” from the Victorian era and was the scene of lavish entertaining in 1864 during the historic Charlottetown Conference.
+The interior—which now houses Parks Canada’s administrative offices for all P.E.I. holdings—isn’t open for public tours, but visitors are encouraged to stroll around the gorgeous grounds and perhaps pause for a picnic.
+Pope was an avid gardener and the sprawling property reflects his passion (www.parkscanada.gc.ca/ardgowan).